ConductionNL/skeleton-app/docs/glossary.md

 React Hooks allow you to reuse stateful logic without changing your component hierarchy.
 This makes it easy to share Hooks among many components or with the community.

 Some hooks are native to React and can be imported and used in a file.
-Not all of these hooks cover every situation where you need them, that's why you can find more in `pwa/src/hooks`.
+Not all of these hooks cover every situation where you need them, that's why you can find more `custom hooks` in `pwa/src/hooks`.

 > ### _ApiService_